kariscourey/kariscourey/README.md

 - 👋 Hi, I’m @kariscourey
 - 🌱 I’m currently learning ...
-JavaScript, HTML, and CSS via CS50
+JavaScript, HTML, and CSS
 - 📫 How to reach me ... https://www.linkedin.com/in/kariscourey/

 <!---